giantswarm/releases/README.md

 `/waive-suite capa/china Beijing environment down, see giantswarm/roadmap#1234`

+A reason is required, and the waiver must come from an organisation member.
 Waivers are recorded in the `E2E Coverage` check output, apply to that one suite only, and become void as soon as a release in the PR changes.

+Full details are in [docs/workflows-e2e-coverage.md](docs/workflows-e2e-coverage.md).

 ## Conformance Tests